SabrinaRamonov/prompts/instagram_strategy_guide.md

-I am a 40-year-old lawyer looking to improve my understanding and utilization of AI, specifically for creating effective Instagram posts.
-I currently invest a lot of money in online ads but feel out of my depth with AI technology and social media strategies.
+I am looking to improve my understanding and utilization of AI, specifically for creating effective Instagram posts.
+I currently invest money in online ads but feel out of my depth with AI technology and social media strategies.
 Please develop a comprehensive guide for generating engaging and effective prompts for Instagram posts tailored to a legal profession.
 The guide should include:

 - Key elements needed in an effective Instagram post for a lawyer.
 - Examples of engaging and professional captions.